 After writing your code and checking that it does not break any tests, you should try it.
 The "easiest" way to do so is to use a virtual machine with a working engine.
 You should avoid testing in a production environment to avoid outage for you and your users.
-To install your test engine follow the install documentation.
+To install your test engine follow the installation documentation.

 Now that you have a test engine, you want to try your code on it.
-Before starting I suggest you take a snapshot of your virtual machine to be able to come back to a clean install whenever needed.
+Before starting, I suggest you take a snapshot of your virtual machine to be able to come back to a clean install whenever needed.
 Then you can use wdk to update the code running on your test platform.

 The installation instructions for wdk are contained in its README as well as its usage instructions.